 Access

-Manteigas makes an excellent base, with accommodations from €40-150 per night.
-Trail maps are available at visitor centers; park entry is free.
+Manteigas makes an excellent base camp.
+Local accommodations range from €40-150 per night.
+Trail maps are readily available at visitor centers, and park entry is completely free.

 your ultimate guide to central portugals hidden gems 5